The recent Christmas maintenance went quick and smooth.

 Because we are under attack.
 And when I say “we”, I mean Giulio and I as individuals.
 Neither Clipperz infrastructure nor your encrypted data stored on Clipperz are exposed to any risk.

-It all started in June, right after the launch of the new website and the announcement of our plans to go paid and Bitcoin only.
+It all started in June, right after the launch of the new website and the announcement of our plans to go paid.

 One day I was summoned by Italian police officers because of a fraud complaint.
 The plaintiff declared that a bank wire transfer of 10K€ was ordered unknowingly to her from the online banking service of her bank and the beneficiary was indeed Clipperz.
 I just answered that Clipperz does not have any relationship with the plaintiff and no reason to ask for such a large amount of money.
 I signed the statement and left the police station with a weird feeling.